fusioncharts/dev_centre_docs/gauge-and-widgets-guide/angular-gauge/creating-editable-gauges.md

 An angular gauge with two dials converted to an editable gauge with both dials editable looks like this:

-{% embed_all {"source": "gauge-and-widgets-guide-angular-gauge-creating-editable-gauges-example-1.js", "id": "1"} %}
+{% embed_all gauge-and-widgets-guide-angular-gauge-creating-editable-gauges-example-1.js %}

 An angular gauge with only one dial editable looks like this:

-{% embed_all {"source": "gauge-and-widgets-guide-angular-gauge-creating-editable-gauges-example-2.js", "id": "2"} %}
+{% embed_all gauge-and-widgets-guide-angular-gauge-creating-editable-gauges-example-2.js %}

 Given below is a brief description of the attribute used to convert a normal gauge to an editable gauge: